stevejmorgan/DataLakeInADay/Lab1/Lab1.md

 ## Data Factory Connections

 Now we need to create two connections in Data Factory.
-One is for SQL Server, and the other is for Blob Storage.
+One is for the source Sales database you created on the SQL Server VM, and the other is for the Blob Storage we're using as our Data Lake.
 In your data factory go to the connections tab and select "linked Services" then click the New button.

 ![AddConnections.png](images/AddConnections.png)